How to design a SaaS metrics dashboard

 Step 1: Define your goals and KPIs

-What is a KPI?
+The full form of KPI is key performance indicator.
 KPIs are measurable values that help determine how effective you are at achieving key business objectives.

 Let’s say you’re a SaaS marketer, and you need to acquire 100 qualified users this month.
 Define your KPI by asking yourself these questions:

 |What is your desired outcome?||Acquire 100 qualified users this month.|

 |Why does this matter?||More product qualified users = more potential revenue.|